FAQ DIFFERENTIATED RIGHTS

 Doctorate, HDR, CPGE, exchange program...

-I'm not a member of the EU and/or EEA and I want to enroll in the1st year of a PhD, do I have to pay the differentiated fees?
-NO, because they only apply to1st and 2nd cycle national diplomas.
-The same applies to Habilitations à Diriger des Recherches (HDR) and 3rd cycle diplomas in health studies (medical, odontological and pharmaceutical studies) (excluding short courses).
+I'm not a member of the EU and/or EEA and I want to register for the1st year of a PhD, do I have to pay the differentiated fees?
+NO, because they only apply to1st and2nd cycle national diplomas.
+The same applies to Habilitations à Diriger des Recherches (HDR) and3rd cycle Health Studies diplomas (excluding short cycle).

-I'm not a member of the EU and/or EEA, and I'd like to register for an institutional diploma.
-Am I affected by the differentiated rights?
-NO, because differentiated fees only apply to national diplomas, excluding PhDs, HDRs and 3rd cycle Health Studies (excluding short cycle).
+I'm not a member of the EU and/or EEA and I'd like to register for an institutional diploma.
+Am I affected by differentiated rights?
+NO, because differentiated fees only apply to national diplomas, excluding doctorates, HDRs and3rd cycle Health Studies (excluding short cycle).

 I'm an ERASMUS exchange student, do I have to pay the differentiated fees?
-No, I am not concerned by the differentiated fees.
+NO, I am not concerned by the differential fees.

 Special status: scholarship holder, refugee, French resident

 I'm a refugee, do I have to pay differentiated fees?
-NO, students with refugee status, as well as beneficiaries of subsidiary protection, children of a beneficiary of such status (refugees or subsidiary protection), members of a family or a citizen of the European Union, are not concerned by the differentiated fees.
+NO, students with refugee status, as well as beneficiaries of subsidiary protection, children of a beneficiary of such status (refugees or subsidiary protection), members of a family or a citizen of the European Unionare not concerned by differentiated rights.

-I'm not a member of the EU and/or EEA but I'm a French resident, am I concerned by the differentiated rights?
-No, provided you are a long-term French resident or have been attached to a tax household in France for more than 2 years.
+I'm not a member of the EU and/or EEA but I'm a French resident, do I qualify for differentiated rights?
+NO, provided you are a long-term French resident or have been attached to a tax household in France for more than 2 years.

 Useful links